Dorothy Wadham Building

 What will it look like?

 Since the project was first conceived, Wadham College has been carrying out extensive consultation with local residents.
+The next meeting is scheduled for 18 September 2017, 6pm, at the Gladiator Club on the corner of Percy Street and Iffley Raod.
 Current students have also taken an active part in the consultation process.
 Wadham College thanks all those who have assisted and provided valuable feedback on our plans.

 Future meetings will be held on a regular basis to meet with the community to discuss the development.